abenipa3/learning-k6/_site/README.md

 Welcome!
 This repository is a collection of k6-related things to help me understand what it is and how it works.

+The first thing I did was install k6 (as mentioned in the [documentation](https://github.com/abenipa3/learning-k6#sources-used-for-learning)).
+Then I quickly built a static site with Jekyll with the intent to include some JS scripts.

 ### How to run local tests with k6
 Run k6 with the following command on the CLI:
 ```